andrewbruening/Marketing-Campaign-Correlation-Matrix/README.md

     - TOF: Keep submission forms local to Facebook/Instagram/etc.
     - BOF: Capture leads, opt for email marketing for conversions

+- Campaign 3
-- Campaign 3 related to increase of web visits, but not web sales (TOF, eval with CPM)
+    - Related to increase of web visits, but not web sales (TOF, eval with CPM)

+- Campaign 4
-- Campaign 4 was more likely to convert via web (BOF, eval with CPC)
+    - More likely to convert via web (BOF, eval with CPC)

+- Campaign 6
-- Campaign 6 was responsible for most of our sales conversions by a margin of 200%.
+    - Responsible for most of our sales conversions by a margin of 200%.
 But for a few different reasons, the conclusions we can draw from this knowledge are limited by the depth of our dataset.
 We're now encouraged to ask new questions:
     - What were the types of each campaign?
 If 6 was our only sales conversion campaign, and others were lead gen or engagement campaigns, then our limited breadth of metrics are apples and oranges.
     - When did these campaigns start and end?
 Use this information to filter sales metrics by concurrent campaign response data.